Approve an order

 - Click Approve.

 If insufficient inventory prevents an order from delivering ads, you may opt to overbook.
 Overbooking will change the order status to 'delivering,' but may cause underdelivery of this order and other orders.
-For example, because ad tags with new ad units have to be on a live site for at least 28 days before the forecasting engine can forecast accurately against those ad units, if you have to traffic a line item to a new ad unit before that 28-day mark, you may consider overbooking.

 The danger here is if you overbook and the order underdelivers, you could break your contract with your advertiser or end up having to traffic additional campaigns later on to make up for the discrepancy.
 Only overbook after you've done a thorough inventory traffic analysis and can conclude that you have more impressions than the forecasting engine is allocating.
 Learn more about underdelivery